-Arthur Jacobsen positive approach objectives:
+Ilalko positive discipline approach objectives:

 - 1. Clearly Identify Roles and Responsibilities of those involved in the school-wide system of positive behavior support. - 2.
 Foster positive behavior within students through intentional character development, conflict resolution, and positive recognition of desired behaviors and effort. - 3.
-Identify and define disruptive behaviors into three levels of severity for students, parents, teachers and administrators. - 4.
-Use the corrective action ladder to develop a student's ability and skills to manage their own behavior through reflection, behavior modification plans, and/or discipline actions. - 5.
-Apply logical consequences, restorative solutions, and best practice interventions that maintain a student's dignity at all times and supports their personal growth. - 6.
-Assess students who demonstrate disruptive behaviors either continuously or violently may be potentially behavioral impairments or disabilities, and we want to improve supports for students who are apart of at-risk populations for educational failure.
+Identify and define disruptive behaviors into minor or major levels of severity for students, parents, teachers and administrators. - 4.
+Use the corrective action ladder to develop a student's ability and skills to manage their own behavior through reflection, behavior modification plans, and/or discipline actions.

+- 5. Apply logical consequences, restorative solutions, and best practice interventions that maintain a student's dignity at all times and support their personal growth. - 6.
+Use a Behavior Intervention Team (BIT) to assess students who are demonstrating continuous or violent behavior.
+We strive to improve support for students by objectively assessing behaviors to determine if behavioral impairments or disabilities are at play, which can cause the student to become at-risk for educational failure.